haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 <hr><hr>
 ## Strategy 1): Modelling the complex by docking with cross-links only

-We only have cross-links for two of the three domains of C34.
-Will will therefore not include C34_wHTH3 into the modelling.
+We only have cross-links for two of the three C34 domains.
+We will therefore not include C34_wHTH3 into the modelling.
-Further we have the choice to trust or not the C31 iTasser model.
+Further, we have the choice to trust or not the C31 iTasser model.
 Docking with unreliable models might do more harm than good.
-But excluding completely C31 would mean loosing quite some information from the cross-links it forms with the other domains.
+But excluding completely C31 would mean loosing information coming from the cross-links between C31 and the other domains.

-An alternative solution is to include only the separate Lysine residues to which cross-links are defined.
-In this case there are two lysine with multiple cross-links each: Lys91 and Lys111.
-Instead of using the full C31 model we can include those two Lysines, each being defined as a separate molecule.
+An alternative solution would be to include only separate Lysine residues to which cross-links are defined.
+In this case, there are two lysines with multiple cross-links each: Lys91 and Lys111.
+Instead of using the full C31 model we can include those two lysines, each being defined as a separate molecule (see [alternative runs](#alternative-runs) below).

-We will therefore be setting up a sic-body docking using the PolIII-core, C82, C34_wHTH1, C34_wHTH2 and C31-Lys91 and C31-Lys111 structures/models:
+Here will set up a five-body docking using the PolIII-core, C82, C34_wHTH1, C34_wHTH2 and the iTasser C31 structures/models:

 * 1st molecule - chainA: PolIII-core
 * 2nd molecule - chainB: C82 homology model